LaborCoinCreator/LaborCoin/docs/redpaper.md

 ## What To Do Next

-Use the LaborCoin system.
+Buy and hold LABR.
 Donate to the DAO.
 Spread the word that there is a way to support striking workers.

 Register for the DAO and make proposals.
 Encourage your coworkers to make a DAO for your workplace.

+So, who wants to go first?

 ---